hicham4i/altV-discord-OAuth2-connector/README.md

 # altv-discord-OAuth2-connector
-altv:MP resource that uses OAuth2 discord api to connect players to server depanding on the roles
+altv:MP resource that uses OAuth2 discord api to connect players to server depending on the roles

 ## Requirements